MoZhouqi/iOS8SelfSizingCells/README.md

 <img src="https://raw.githubusercontent.com/MoZhouqi/iOS8SelfSizingCells/master/Screenshots/Issue.png" width="355"/>
 <img src="https://raw.githubusercontent.com/MoZhouqi/iOS8SelfSizingCells/master/Screenshots/Workaround.png" width="355"/>

 Unfortunately, they don't seem to be working perfectly when uses the features introduced above.
-There is no multiline labels!
+There are no multiline labels!

 But Scrolling the table down and back to reuse the cells or rotate the screen to landscape and then rotate back to portrait causes them to be redisplayed correctly.